cogihal/excel_gantt_from_redmine/README.md

 redmine.filter.assigned_to_id   = Get issues which are assigned to the given user id redmine.filter.fixed_version_id = Get issues with given version id

-redmine.filter.include_parent = Set true if needs to include parent issue even if the parent is not a target
-                                If the parent has many children, it will take long if it is set true

 spreadsheet.font_name = font name that you want to use to excel : ex.
 "Meiryo UI" spreadsheet.tab_title = excel tab title string : ex.
 "Project Blue"
                         If 'tab_title' is not specified, 'project_name' is used instead.